 To get into my own opinion of this movie, it was one I thoroughly enjoyed!
 After watching both this movie and My Man Godfrey (1936), I certainly think that Carole Lombard was well-suited to screwball comedies!
 There are so many wonderful moments in this movie, it’s hard to choose which ones to mention!
 I know I enjoyed watching Hazel’s attempted fake suicide, where she planned to jump in the river, and have the doctor pull her out.
 Wally found out that she planned to commit suicide and got there before she could jump in, but he had to jump in and try to save her after he accidentally pushed her in (although she ended up saving him because he couldn’t swim)!
 And I certainly can’t help but wonder about the doctor, considering how much drinking he does while in New York!
 No wonder he originally made that mistake!
 Of course, I can’t avoid mentioning when Hazel tried to fight Wally (although I really can’t get into too many more details with spoiling the story more than what I have mentioned)!
 So this is a wonderful movie, and one I would recommend!

 Now, my comments are coming off my first viewing of the movie from the recent 2018 Blu-ray release from Kino Lorber.
 Apparently, this movie has had a rough life.
 The movie was originally produced by David O. Selznick (the producer of Gone With The Wind), in Technicolor.
 It was re-released in the mid-40s, but printed in Cinecolor, which was cheaper to produce, but not quite as colorful, with some colors more muted.
 It was only seen this way until the Technicolor version was restored in the 1980s.
 In the meantime, the movie itself had fallen into the public domain.
 When Disney acquired a number of Selznick’s movies, they received the film elements and restored this movie in 1999.
 Apparently, this restoration hadn’t made it to home video until this recent release, which was part of a package of movies that Kino licensed from Disney for Blu-ray and DVD.
 The age of the transfer does show, but it does have its moments where it looks wonderful.
 I’m not an expert on how exactly it should look, especially since this was my first viewing, but I think it looks good enough to recommend trying the Blu-ray!
-The movie is one hour, thirteen minutes in length.

 My Rating: 9/10